Erick-Bravo/dental-design-ui/beamREADME.md

 ## After Thoughts
 Overall, this has been a really great excersize.
 I became more familiar with display: absolute and its characteristic.
 I also gained a lot of experience with media queries.
 I have not used media queries to that extend yet..
+I feel like my design is pretty basic compared to Beam dental's actual website, but it is practical.
+Would like to se how the Engineers tackle it.
 I possibly could go over and refactor my code some more, but atm I am pretty exhausted and I need to turn this in.
 I also would really like to have a functioning mock navbar that drops down once the hamburger is clicked.
 Some other time.
 Cant wait to hear feedback from this excersize.

--command for .nvmrc file node -v > .nvmrc
+-command for .nvmrc file: node -v > .nvmrc